-If you are a resident of Henry County, you will simply need to produce a valid Georgia's Driver's License or state-issued identification card that reflects a Henry County, Georgia physical address.
+If you are a resident of Henry County, you will simply need to produce a valid Georgia's Driver's License or Georgia State-Issued Identification Card that reflects a Henry County, Georgia physical address.
 If you have a P.O.
 Box or have recently moved and have not yet updated your driver's license or I.D., you must provide sufficient documentation to a Court clerk that shows that you are actually domiciled in Henry County.

-The Georgia Weapons Carry License is still good even if the license holder moves to another county or state (as far as use within Georgia is concerned).
-Georgia has reciprocity with the states listed here.
+The Georgia Weapons Carry License is still good even if the license holder moves to another county within the State of Georgia.

 If you would like an updated permit with an address change, and the new address on the updated license is in another county in Georgia, IN ORDER TO RECEIVE AN UPDATED PERMIT, PURSUANT TO 16-11-129 (e)(4), YOU MUST ATTACH THE FOLLOWING:

 A. Affidavit for Name Change or Address Change to Another County

 a.)
 A Copy of your Georgia Driver's License listing new county of residence; or

 b.)
 Two (2) documents linking your name to the new physical address.
 One (1) must be directly associated with residence (i.e., a copy of lease, utility bill, etc.); and

 2. For Name Change

 a.)
 A Copy of your Georgia Driver's License noting new name; or

 b.)
 A court order or marriage licenses showing new name.